How can I manage a high similarity match?

 - Select the Submitted to [Host Institution] link from the top of the match.

-- The that opens recaps the paper view process and summarizes the intellectual property rights of the paper's author.
+- The page that opens recaps the paper view process and summarizes the intellectual property rights of the paper's author.
 To proceed, select the send a request to view this paper button.

 - Turnitin now sends an email to the instructor of the course that matching file was submitted to.
 It may be sent to a generic email address that the administrator for the account has configured to handle these requests.